KINGSABRI/BufferOverflow-Kit/README.md

 * Convert Hex shellcode to Binary file
 * Convert Binary file to Hex raw
 * Find jmp,call and pop pop ret address from (exe, dll) files (like msfpescan)
-* Adding nasm.exe as external tool
-* and more ,,
+* and more will be added,,

 How to use?
 --------------